JuliaParallel/MPI.jl/docs/src/knownissues.md

 ### CUDA.jl memory pool

 UCX does not support the CUDA memory allocations used by the [CUDA.jl memory pool](https://juliagpu.gitlab.io/CUDA.jl/usage/memory/#Memory-pool), see [UCX issue #7110](https://github.com/openucx/ucx/issues/7110).
-If using CUDA, you may need to set the environment variable `JULIA_CUDA_MEMORY_POOL=none`.
+If using CUDA.jl, you may need to set the environment variable `JULIA_CUDA_MEMORY_POOL=none`.

 ## Microsoft MPI